mvolkmann/MyUnixEnv/notes/GoNotes.md

   - GOPATH is set to this by default
   - to use another directory, set GOPATH to it

-## Syntax
+## Syntax Highlights

-- semicolons are not required, but can use to place multiple statements on the same line
+- semicolons are not required, but can be used to place multiple statements on the same line
-- types follow parameters
+- types follow parameters, separated by a space
 - exported variables and struct members have names that start uppercase
 - outside of functions, every line begins with a keyword
   - this explains why the `:=` operator is not allowed outside of functions